Medusas71/Sailing-In-Space/README.md

 * You know more than you give yourself credit for
 * Only go by videos that you have watched throughout the course
   * For example, only use Bootstrap 4 as Bootstrap 5 is not supported by Code Institute
+* There is so much to learn
+  * It takes time to introduce new features, it isn't as simple as copying and pasting code from Bootstrap and other sources.

 [Back to Table of Contents](#table-of-contents)